 The things that will destroy America are prosperity-at-any-price, peace-at-any-price, safety-first instead of duty-first, the love of soft living, and the get-rich-quick theory of life.Theodore Roosevelt

-For those who enjoy more technical details combined with pretty pictures, we have concluded with the results of a brief but very informative technical study.
+For those who enjoy more technical details combined with pretty pictures, we have concluded with the results of a brief but very informative materials engineering study.

-While Johnny Walker may be kind sorta yellow, it is definitely not a blue tinted booze much less red.
-Likewise, the color of Hitachi Metal’s tool steels do not vary in color, only the labels do.
-If someone tells you they can tell the difference between the two steel by simply looking at them, tell them to pull the other one.
+While Johnny Walker may be kind sorta yellow in hue, it is definitely not tinted blue anymore than JW Red Label is sangre.
+Likewise, the color of Hitachi Metal’s tool steels do not vary in color, only their labels do.
+BTW, if someone tells you they can tell the difference between these steels by simply looking at them, tell them to give you a nickle and pull the other one for some fragrant, musical entertainment.

 Traditional Japanese Steel: Tamahagane